UitsTanVirH/learn-mysql/README.md

 FROM sql_store.customers
 where last_name like '_____y'

-'%' all match,
+'%' any number of characters,
-'_' single match
+'_' single characters
 ```